-|Official Title:||The Effectiveness and Feasibility of Using Antiviral Therapy in Pregnant Women to Reduce Mother-to-infant Transmission of Hepatitis B Virus-drug Test|
+|Official Title:||The Effectiveness and Feasibility of Using Antiviral Therapy in Pregnant Women to Reduce Mother-to-infant Transmission of Hepatitis B Virus-drug Test and Follow-up Study|

 |Study Start Date :||January 2011|

-|Estimated Study Completion Date :||December 2014|
+|Estimated Study Completion Date :||December 2018|

 Experimental: The effectiveness and feasibility, using antiviral therapy